-- a.
-The boxers must be evenly matched in terms of bout experience (normally this will be zero bouts) and importantly have received the same level and amount of training minimum 12 weeks.
-This to be overseen by fully qualified England Boxing coaches. - b.
+a.
+The Boxers must be evenly matched in terms of bout experience (normally this will be zero bouts) and importantly have received the same level and amount of training - minimum 12 weeks.
+This to be overseen by fully qualified England Boxing Coaches.

+b.
 Boxers must be matched in terms of weight in accordance with the rules set out in this Rule book.
 Differences should be 2.5kg - 3kg.
-This needs to be monitored throughout the process, accounting for weight loss during the training etc. - c.
-In accordance with AIBA / EB rules boxers must be classed as Senior Boxers (see para 2.7). - d.
-Maximum 3 x 2-minute rounds. - e.
-Up to 64kg boxers can be permitted to use 14oz gloves.
-Over 64kg boxers can use 16oz gloves.
-Provided both sets of gloves are the same weight. - f.
-Given the inexperience of the boxers they should all be trained in one Club or Clubs in partnership with one other Club and in doing so reaching clear agreement on the pairing and the skills of the boxers concerned. - g.
+This needs to be monitored throughout the process, accounting for weight loss during the training etc.

+c.
+In accordance with IBA / EB rules, Boxers must be classed as Senior Boxers (see para2.7).

+d.
+Maximum 3 x 2-minute rounds.

+e.
+Up to 64kg Boxers can be permitted to use 14oz gloves.
+Over 64kg Boxers can use 16oz gloves.
+Provided both sets of gloves are the same weight.

+f.
+Given the inexperience of the Boxers they should all be trained in one Club or Clubs in partnership with one other Club and in doing so reaching clear agreement on the pairing and the skills of the Boxers concerned.

+g.
 All bouts must be officiated with registered England Boxing Officials at a licensed England Boxing event.

-6.8.
+6.9.
 Skills Bouts

-6.8.1.
+6.9.1.
 For all information regarding Skills Bouts see Section 7.

-6.9.
-UK Armed Forces
+6.10.
+UK Armed Forces Boxing Association

-6.9.1.
-UK Armed Forces operates as a Regional Association within England Boxing and all boxers, coaches and officials are considered "On Duty" (at work) whilst they are competing.

-\All UK Armed Forces personnel must have permission to box in the form of a letter signed by their Chain of Command.

-6.9.2.
-The UK Armed Forces may issue permits for boxing events inside of UK Armed Forces establishments as required.
-For events involving a paying public audience it is good manners and practice to discuss the event with the Regional Association in which the venue is geographically located to limit clashes with local shows or events.

-6.9.3.
-Service Only Boxing - UK Armed Forces personnel who box on military property, with military officials and coaches can do so under the status of Service Only Boxing.
-This is because they are stationed across the globe and although the UK Armed Forces are affiliated to England Boxing, England Boxing are not able to insure boxers from the Armed Forces competing on Armed Forces land anywhere outside of England.

-6.10 Police Boxing Association

 6.10.1.
-The Police Boxing Association [PBA] is an integral body within the British Police Boxing Association [BPBA] which is an integral body of Police Sport UK the controlling body of all Police sport throughout the United Kingdom.
-The Police Boxing Association [PBA] is the title adopted by the British Police Boxing Association for the Police body controlling Police boxing within the jurisdiction of England Boxing only.
+The UK Armed Forces Boxing Association (UKAFBA) operates as a Regional Association within England Boxing and all Boxers, Coaches and Officials are considered "On Duty" (at work) whilst they are representing, and have been selected by, the UK Armed Forces.

+All UK Armed Forces personnel must have permission to box in the form of a letter signed by their Chain of Command.

 6.10.2.
-The Police Boxing Association may issue permits for boxing events organised by the Police Boxing Association.
+The UKAFBA may issue permits for boxing events inside of UK Armed Forces establishments as required.
 For events involving a paying public audience it is good manners and practice to discuss the event with the Regional Association in which the venue is geographically located to limit clashes with local shows or events.

 6.10.3.
+Service Only Boxing - UK Armed Forces personnel who box on military property, with military Officials and Coaches can do so under the status of Service Only Boxing when registered to their Single Service Boxing Association.
+This is because they are stationed across the globe and although the UKAFBA is affiliated to England Boxing, England Boxing is not able to insure Boxers from the Armed Forces competing on Armed Forces land anywhere outside of England.

+6.11.
+Police Boxing Association

+6.11.1.
+The Police Boxing Association (PBA) is an integral body within the British Police Boxing Association [BPBA] which is an integral body of Police Sport UK the controlling body of all Police sport throughout the United Kingdom.
+The PBA is the title adopted by the BPBA for the Police body controlling Police boxing within the jurisdiction of England Boxing only.

+6.11.2.
+The PBA may issue permits for boxing events organised by the PBA.
+For events involving a paying public audience it is good manners and practice to discuss the event with the Regional Association in which the venue is geographically located to limit clashes with local shows or events.

-The Police Boxing Association actively encourage its members to integrate into the wider boxing community through membership of registered England Boxing Clubs particularly where in-house service clubs are not available or conveniently located.
+6.11.3.
+The PBA actively encourage its members to integrate into the wider boxing community through membership of registered England Boxing Clubs particularly where in-house service clubs are not available or conveniently located.
 Such members are actively encouraged to support and participate in all boxing activities within such England Boxing clubs.